soymaiku/soymaiku/README.md

 - 🔭 I’m currently looking for a job

-- 🌱 I’m currently learning ReactJS and TypeScript
+- 🌱 I’m currently learning ReactJS and UI/UX Design

 - ❓ Ask me about anything related to related technologies and KPOP groups